UKPLab/arxiv2018-xling-sentence-embeddings/model/readme.md

 operations such as additional p-means, moments, or further compression and summarization strategies.

 All of those newly defined operations (and word embeddings) will appear in the web interface.

+## TF Hub Modules

+We created the [TF-Hub](https://www.tensorflow.org/hub/) modules (see readme.md in project root) with the `tfhub.py`.
+The behavior of the TF-Hub modules differs slightly from the python version because we do not automatically lowercase strings if the word embeddings are lowercased.